 Documentation of the situation and action taken shall be included in the case record.
-If an item is simply rejected, the only documentation retained is located in the ILIMS activity log as an "unlogged evidence" record. - 17.4.1.9 Sharp or pointed objects or items with sharp edges (e.g. knives, razors, glass) shall be confined within packaging that renders these objects safe to handle.

-17.4.1.10 Requirements for syringes:

-- 17.4.1.10.1 The syringe shall be packaged in an appropriate biohazard safety tube.
+If an item is simply rejected, the only documentation retained is located in the ILIMS activity log as an "unlogged evidence" record. - 17.4.1.9 Sharp or pointed objects or items with sharp edges (e.g. knives, razors, glass) shall be confined within packaging that renders these objects safe to handle. - 17.4.1.10 Requirements for syringes: - 17.4.1.10.1 The syringe shall be packaged in an appropriate biohazard safety tube.
 The evidence envelope must be clearly labeled as containing a syringe upon submission to the laboratory.
 The FES will verify the package labeling at the time of submission.
-Improperly packaged syringes will be returned without analysis. - 17.4.1.10.2 Syringes shall not be analyzed if other evidence is available which provides the same proof that the examination of the syringe would provide. - 17.4.1.10.3 Syringes shall be packaged separately if the syringe is part of a multi-exhibit case.
-If the syringe is not packaged separately, the entire case shall be returned.
+Improperly packaged syringes will be returned without analysis (lab staff has the discretion to return the individual item containing the syringe or the entire case without analysis.). - 17.4.1.10.2 Syringes will be analyzed according to the controlled substances analytical method regarding sample selection.